 Today was the first time I tried using frozen and thawed yeast.
 I did it only four days after freezing the blocks to test as quickly as I could if the process works.

-Yesterday, I transferred one block into the fridge, so it was ready in the morning for another batch of bread rolls (or hamburger buns in this case).
+Yesterday, I transferred one block into the fridge, so it was ready in the morning for another batch of bread rolls (or hamburger buns, some of which I freeze).

 The defrosted yeast worked perfectly fine.
 See for yourself:

 This time around I opted for four bigger buns instead of six smaller ones you can see in pictures earlier.
 Here they are: